msmith261992/realtimedata-socket/README.md

 # Optimisation strategies

-- Furth development of redux/redux toolkit
+- Further development of redux/redux toolkit
 - Further development of api to send device changes back up to a DB to store more securely.
 - Add MMKV package OR develop our own storage of keys with a native module instead of AsyncStorage for better security and faster readability.

 # Improvements

-Improvements to make if I had time:
+Improvements to make for future development:
  - Install Detox for end-to-end testing: to fully test the flow of the app & screens
  - Fix mockImplementation red lines on home tests
  - Add unit tests for video streaming page